13 Biotech Companies in Boston Saving the Day

 While every city across the country has some stake in the biotech industry, few cities lead the pack the way Boston does.
-The city's Kendall Square neighborhood alone hosts over 120 biotech companies within a mile radius, and other cities across the country are working to keep up with Boston's lightspeed biotech growth.
-With the looming threats of pandemics and environmental degradation always on the horizon, we can rest easy knowing these 15 biotech companies in Boston will show up to save the day.
+The city’s Kendall Square neighborhood alone hosts countless biotech companies within a mile radius, and other cities across the country are working to keep up with Boston’s lightspeed biotech growth.

 Biotech Companies In Boston To Know